vertica/Vertica-Extension-Packages/bandpass/README.md

 A highpass filter takes the time-series data and discards low-frequency parts of the "signal", passing through the high-frequency components.
-A lowpass filter passes the low-frequency part of the signal (including the 0-hz bias (offset of the signal from
+A lowpass filter passes the low-frequency part of the signal --- including the 0-hz bias (offset of the signal from
-0) and discards the high-frequency components.
+0) --- and discards the high-frequency components.
 One might use a lowpass filter to smooth out noise in the data.

 The algorithms implemented are drawn from the descriptions of the